 Authority Response Council's Development Infrastructure Consent with conditions.
 Council's Building Services Consent with conditions.
-Council Environment, Emergency & Waste Consent with conditions.
-Management
+Council's Environment, Emergency & Consent with conditions.
+Waste Management

 The recommendation of approval of this application has no financial implications to Council.

 The recommendation of approval of this application does not implicate any risk or OH&S issues to Council.